 We also work to ensure that local communities have the opportunity to shape our deer and land management plans through community partnerships and public consultations.

 Sustainable economic development

-A valuable economic benefit of the National Forest Estate comes from the growing and production of timber, biomass and firewood.
+A valuable economic benefit of Scotland's national forests and land comes from the growing and production of timber, biomass and firewood.
 High density deer populations can have a negative impact on the establishment of young trees, as well as mature timber.
 The sustainable management of deer provides further economic benefits through the development of attractive landscapes, tourism, high quality wild venison, and, where appropriate, recreational stalking opportunities.

 How we manage deer

-We take a multi-faceted approach to managing deer on the National Forest Estate.
+We take a multi-faceted approach to managing deer on the land we manage.
 Our approach includes:

 Working with others